mieszkosabo/table-tennis-league/README.md

 ## Bugs

+- [ ] When two leagues have the same name the league selector acts weird 🐙
 - [x] explicitly setting the match date for today doesn't work since the form thinks it in the future